-After that, we employ the standard afterglow models \cite{1998ApJ...497L..17S} to estimate the afterglow magnitudes at $r$-band.
-When the Lorentz factor $\gamma$ drops below the half-opening angle $\theta_j$ of a jet, the jet materials begin to spread sideways, such a phenomenon is known as ``jet break''.
-For an on-axis observer, the light curve consists of two power-law segments connected at the jet-break time; as for an off-axis observer, the light curve reaches a peak after the jet break time and displays a power-law decline ever since.
-For off-axis GRB samples, we can calculate the peak magnitudes of afterglows in $r$-band; but for the on-axis case, the afterglows decay with time in the power-law manner, rendering $r$ unattainable from their light curve.
-In the latter case, we adopt the $r$-band magnitude at the jet-break time, instead. $r$ values are exhibited by the colorbars in Fig. \ref{flux_scatter}.
-Our work demonstrate that the afterglows under consideration are all detectable by WFST.
-After accounting for the fractions of observable area and time, we find the joint observation rate of sGRBs and afterglows to be less than $\sim$2 per year, remarkably lower than that of kilonova.
-Therefore, our WFST searching programs for GW EM counterparts will be focused on kilonovae.
+After that, we employ standard afterglow models \cite{1998ApJ...497L..17S} to estimate the afterglow magnitudes in the $r$ band.
+When the Lorentz factor $\gamma$ drops below the half-opening angle $\theta_j$ of a jet, the jet materials begin to spread sideways; such a phenomenon is known as ``jet break''.
+For an on-axis observer, the light curve consists of two power-law segments connected at the jet-break time; as for an off-axis observer, the light curve reaches a peak after the jet-break time and displays a power-law decline ever since.
+For off-axis GRB samples, we can calculate the peak magnitudes of afterglows in $r$-band; but for the on-axis case, the afterglows decay with time in a power-law manner, rendering $r$ unattainable from their light curve.
+In the latter case, we adopt the $r$-band magnitude at the jet-break time instead. $r$ values are exhibited by the colorbars in Fig. \ref{flux_scatter}.
+Our work shows that the afterglows under consideration are detectable by WFST.
+After accounting for the fractions of observable area and time, we find that the joint observation rate of sGRBs and afterglows is less than $\sim$ 2 per year, remarkably lower than that of kilonova.
+Therefore, our WFST search programs for GW EM counterparts will be focused on kilonovae.

 \paragraph{Optical counterparts of other GW events}